AnthonyEdwardStark3000/ObsidianNotes/Dotnet - Harsha Interview deep preparation.md

 ---

-Great follow-up — this is exactly the right question to ask 👍

-Let’s answer it **clearly, professionally, and interview-ready**.

----

 # ✅ Short Answer (What to say in interviews)

 > **Using interfaces (composition) is usually better than inheritance for the Open/Closed Principle.**